 Following capitulation the 3 brothers were sent to Selarang Camp Changi.
 Gordon and Tom remained here whilst Bert was assigned to Johore Bahru and Adam Park work parties.

-Tom was selected as one of 36 men from 2/4th to depart Changi with “E” Force on 28 March 1943, travelling on a small tramp steamer “de Klerk”.
-“E” Force consisted of 500 AIF and 500 British POWs.
-Their first port of call was Kuching, capital of Sarawak.
-They rmained here for 8 days before moving on again.
+Tom was selected as one of 36 men from 2/4th to depart Changi with ‘E’ Force on 28 March 1943, travelling on a small tramp steamer “de Klerk”.
+‘E’ Force consisted of 500 AIF and 500 British POWs.
+Their first port of call was Kuching, capital of Sarawak where the British POWs remained.
+The Australians remained here for 8 days before moving on again.

 The First March (information from ‘Sandakan’ by Paul Ham)

 Recently arrived at Sandakan, Capt.
-Yamamoto Shoichi, the man responsible for First March confers with fellow officers chosen to command the march issues the following orders on 24 January 1945:
+Yamamoto Shoichi, the man responsible for the First March confers with fellow officers chosen to command the march.
+He issues the following orders on 24 January 1945:

 1) The March to completed as quickly as possible,

-Following Japanese capitulation, Tom and Mary Dorizzi were devastated to receive a telegram advising their 3 sons would never return to Toodyay, and worse they had perished under horrific circumstances.
+Following Japanese capitulation, Tom and Mary Dorizzi were devastated to receive a telegram advising their 3 sons would never return to Toodyay, and worse they had perished under horrific circumstances and in as place they had never heard of – Sandakan.

 The grieving Dorizzi family could no longer remain living in their family home filled with their memories.
-The family left Toodyay.
+They moved from Toodyay.

 When nephew Bernie Dorrizi (only son of youngest Dorizzi brother Edgar) and his wife Pam were invited in 2013 to attend a commemorative service in Sabah, they were told by locals the spirits of the 3 brothers had been waiting all these years for a family member to make a visit.